 At an election held within the District on February 5, 2005, voters of the District authorized the District's issuance of \$52,350,000 principal amount of unlimited tax bonds for the Utility System, at an election held within the District on May 10, 2008, voters of the District authorized the issuance of \$33,900,000 principal amount of unlimited tax bonds for the Road System, and at an election held within the District on May 2, 2015, voters of the District authorized the issuance of \$78,525,000 principal amount of unlimited tax bonds for refunding Utility System bonds and \$50,850,000 principal amount of unlimited tax bonds for refunding Road System bonds.
-Following the issuance of the Bonds, \$41,275,000 principal amount of unlimited tax bonds for the Utility System, \$15,595,000 principal amount of unlimited tax bonds for the Road System.

-unlimited tax bonds for refunding Utility System bonds and \$50,850,000 unlimited tax bonds for refunding Road System bonds will remain authorized but unissued.
+Following the issuance of the Bonds, \$36,295,000 principal amount of unlimited tax bonds for the Utility System, \$3,210,000 principal amount of unlimited tax bonds for refunding Utility System bonds and \$50,850,000 unlimited tax bonds for refunding Road System bonds will remain authorized but unissued.